YuelinYao/Wdr35_scRNA_seq/README.md

 (3) Preprocessing steps: normalisation, finding variable features, scale data, PCA, UMAP, TSNE.

 (4) Clustering: we applied a **selective inference** framework from lucy gao (https://www.lucylgao.com/clusterpval/index.html) to identify "true" clusters.
+It tests for the difference in means after any type of clustering and is especially efficient when applied to hierarchical clustering.

-(5) Perform GO enrichment analysis for identify cluster.
+(5) Perform GO enrichment analysis for the identified clusters.

 (6) DEA for cluster 1 and cluster 2.